AnthonyDipilato/CoffeeMachine/README.md

     Coffee Machine

-    This is project is the running on my home built coffee machine You can see the  build log and details for the project at [url]
+    This is project is the arduino code running my home built coffee machine.
+    You can see the  build log and details for the project at [url]

     The arduino controls all functions for the coffee machine.